Frequently Asked Questions About ALS

 The operations used to place a feeding tube are normally done on an outpatient basis.
 While tubes can be placed under twilight or mild sedation for people with breathing impairment, there is a point at which any operation is too risky.
 If possible, get surgery done early in your ALS journey.
-Many ALS patients receive their tubes while they can still eat and continue to enjoy regular food.
+Many people living with ALSs receive their tubes while they can still eat and continue to enjoy regular food.
 They then begin to use their tubes gradually, sometimes for extra hydration or to avoid swallowing pills.

-Some patients choose to forego a feeding tube — this is entirely your choice.
+Some people living with ALS choose to forego a feeding tube — this is entirely your choice.

 - When should hospice be called?

 When you choose to end mechanical or invasive life-prolonging measures, hospice care should be considered.
 The hospice team develops an individualized plan of care to meet your needs for pain management and symptom relief, as well as emotional and spiritual needs.
 In addition, members of the hospice team can assist caregivers within the home.
 Often the team neurologist will suggest contacting hospice to discuss the many services provided.

 Familiarize yourself with Medicare hospice benefits so you can make an informed decision when the time comes.
 Many people living with ALS have lived a long time while receiving Medicare hospice benefits.
 Some with ALS opt for hospice teams while they continue to use normal benefits and insurance and receive approved treatments.
 The word hospice has both a benefit meaning and a care meaning, and it’s important to understand both.